dmitry-ivanov/laravel-testing-tools/README.md

 #### `seeInArtisanOutput()`

-Check if artisan output contains specified string:
+Assert that the given string is seen in the artisan output:

 ```php
 $this->seeInArtisanOutput('Hello');
 ```

-You can pass the path to the text file:
+Also, you can pass the file path:

 ```php
 $this->seeInArtisanOutput('needle.txt');